Countless children in schools are floundering and becoming discouraged. They need what you and Montessori self-learning environments can supply.

 A highly competent staff of Montessori teachers holding Montessori credentials and currently working with all Montessori Early Childhood, Elementary I and Elementary II components, will share their expertise through lectures and demonstrations.

-For Early Childhood students some of hotels in Evanston (and nearby Skokie) include:
+For Early Childhood students, click on the hotel name to see more information about some of the Evanston (and nearby Skokie) hotels:

 Please make your reservations as soon as possible since these hotels become quite busy during the summer.
 Also mention our name (MMTTC) as a reference.